 You're going to be seeing this person nearly every day, so even if you don't end up being best friends, you still may want to find someone you can at least click with.

-"The ability to listen to other's problems and lending an ear is an important quality for someone you live with to have," Kimberly Hershenson, a licensed therapist, tells Bustle.
+listen to other's problems and lending an ear is an important quality for someone you live with to have," Kimberly Hershenson, a licensed therapist, tells Bustle.
 It's great just to have someone to blow off steam or chat to, so make sure you can have an easy back-and-forth.

 Someone Who's Good With Money

 so stressful.
-"Things can end up really catty between roommates when financial situations get strained," Erin Lowry, author of Broke Millennial: Stop Scraping By and Get Your Financial Life Together, tells Bustle.
+"Things can end up really catty between roommates when financial situations get strained," Erin Lowry, author of tells Bustle.
 "You don't want to be in the position to be hiding toilet paper in your room and carrying it to the bathroom because you refuse to let your roommate use that for which you paid."
+Broke Millennial: Stop Scraping By and Get Your Financial Life Together,

 Make sure that you either already know they're good with money or talk to them about how you would split the bills, whether you will share food, and how you would account for things like toilet paper and toothpaste

 Someone Who's Drama-Free

-You know the kind of person who is always fighting with someone?
+always fighting with someone?
 They're likely to bring all of that pointless drama into your living situation, too.

-“Your home environment should be peaceful and without extended conflict,” author and relationship expert Alexis Nicole White tells Bustle.
+should be peaceful and without extended conflict,” author and relationship expert Alexis Nicole White tells Bustle.
 Someone a bit more down to earth is probably a better bet.

 Someone With A Similar Schedule

 Unless you have a very big apartment or a very quiet housemate, living on very different schedules can be tricky.
 If someone works late or is always out late partying and you're an early bird, that has the potential to become really annoying

 person is your roommate doesn’t mean they have to be privy to your business," White says.
 Whether you like to be in your room with the door closed or you just don't like to share every single detail of your day, your roommate should know when to give you some breathing room.